QuentinRa/blog.quentinra.dev/tools/docker/index.md

 * instruction in uppercase, followed by their arguments
 * you can split a long line with ``\ ``.
-* the first line is a ``FROM`` with the image we use as a source, that you may have to download if you don't have it (the `docker pull tag` done automatically if you didn't)
+* the first line is a ``FROM`` with the image we use as a source, that you may have to download if you don't have it
+  * the `docker pull tag` command
+  * done automatically when running if you didn't

 <hr class="sr">